codedbycurtis/soundcloud_explode_dart/README.md

 final client = SoundcloudClient();

-// Most functions return a stream of results in the
-// form of Stream<Iterable<E>>.
+// Most functions return a stream of results in the form of Stream<Iterable<E>>.
 // The number of results returned in each Iterable<E>, as well as
-// the search result offset and search filter are optional parameters. final stream = client.search(
+// the result offset and search filter are optional parameters. final stream = client.search(
     'Haddaway - What Is Love',
     searchFilter: SearchFilter.tracks,